Managing Ehlers-Danlos Syndrome through Exercise

 Criteria for choosing the best exercises

-When evaluation whether an exercise program or type of exercise is right for me, here are some things I would ask myself
+When evaluating whether an exercise program or type of exercise is right for me, here are some things I would ask myself

 • Is it increasing pain?
 Being a little sore after doing an exercise is to be expected, but a big increase in pain is not.